The Top 4 Most Expensive Ping Pong Paddles

 Are These Expensive Ping Pong Paddles Worth the Money?

-There is no question Butterfly is a front-runner in regards to rubbers and blade quality.
+There is no mistake that Butterfly is a front-runner in regards to rubber and blade quality.
 The question is whether they are worth their steep price tag.

 To better answer this question, we need to separate blades from rubbers and analyze what Butterfly’s competitors are producing.

 Are the Most Expensive Blades Worth it?

 First, let’s take a look at blades.
 This is where Butterfly truly shines in the premium price tag zone.
 They have a plethora of blades available for hundreds of dollars, where other brands have just a few.

 In fact, the 3 most expensive blades besides Butterfly, are the JOOLA Vyzaryz Trinity, the JOOLA Energon Super PBO-c, and the JOOLA Vyzaryz Hybrid.
 Costing +$250 respectively, as of the time of writing.
 A lot less than what Butterfly charges.